 Playing your highlight video or a recording of your ceremony during your reception for your guests is a great way to memorialize your elopement and to have a special token to remember your day by.

 The Social-Distanced Day

-Another option I've seen by some couples do is to keep their whole wedding day but modify it in accordance with the rules of what's allowed.
+Another option I've seen by some couples do is to keep their whole wedding day but modify it in accordance with the rules of what's allowed and only invite the maximum number of guests to your ceremony and reception.
 For example, your first look can be done off-site at any location of your choice.
 After your first look, you can travel over to your ceremony site where you'll say your I dos, shoot some beautiful photos with your closest loved ones, and then if we timed it right we can plan for another romantic and more dramatic photoshoot during sunset or golden hour.

 Hire a Planner

 If you haven't already hired someone for the planning side of your day, things like finding a ceremony site and other vendors, we would greatly encourage it if you are able to.
 Not everyone will need assistance, but the reason that we would suggest it now is due to the vast majority of venues and locations having narrowed, and so this has proven to be a bit tricky when looking for venues and other accommodations.
 Many planners have networks and connections and can find out the best location availability, negotiation probabilities, as well as update you on anything you need to know regarding the rules surrounding your day for your area.
 The less YOU have to worry about, the better.
 Let us know if you need any recommendations.

 Finally, whether you are thinking of postponing your wedding or of alternatives, we recommend reaching out to your vendors with your ideas and questions as soon as possible.
 Do not feel hesitation in discussing this, the more that you are informed of your options and have a plan in place the better you will feel about your wedding day moving forward.